ndokmai/sgx-genome-variants-search/README.md

  * https://github.com/ayeks/SGX-hardware

-Refer to the "Intel Remote Attestation Guide" below to install Intel SGX on your system.
+SkSES was built on top of the sample code provided by Intel (https://github.com/intel/sgx-ra-sample).
+Please refer to the "Intel® Software Guard Extensions (SGX) Remote Attestation End-to-End Sample" README, copied below the SkSES README, to install the necessary SGX components on your system.

-#### Installation and Usage/Sample Run
+#### Installation and Usage

 The project is divided into three logical parts under their respective directories: